15 high-protein foods that could help support your health and weight loss goals

 High-protein foods are so important because they contain essential amino acids that our bodies rely on that we can only get from food.
 Protein itself is made of 20 amino acids, and while the human body can produce 11 of these on its own, the remaining 9 must come from our diet.
 Not to mention, many protein-rich foods also contain other key nutrients, such as B group vitamins (like niacin, vitamin B12, vitamin B6, and riboflavin), selenium, choline, phosphorus, zinc, copper, vitamin D, vitamin A, and vitamin E, depending on the food.

 While our bodies need micronutrients like vitamins and minerals in smaller amounts, protein is something we need in larger quantities.
 Here’s where things get a little tricky: There’s no one-size-fits-all recommendation on how many grams of protein you should eat.
 The current recommended dietary intake (RDI) for protein is 0.75 grams per kg of bodyweight for women and 0.84 grams per kg of bodyweight for men.
 Meaning?
 A female who weighs 65 kg needs about 49 grams of protein per day.
 That said, most of us are consuming more protein than our baseline needs, according to London.
-“So as a dietitian, I’d rather you focus on eating various protein-containing food rather than the nutrient itself,” she adds.
+“So as a dietitian, I’d rather you focus on eating various protein-containing foods rather than the nutrient itself,” she adds.

 Which foods are high in protein?